 The government also has special tax schemes for start-ups under certain conditions.
 It will provide corporate income tax breaks for companies working in the high technology sector or in high-tech zones.
 The preferential tax rates are 10 percent for 15 years or 17 percent for 10 years, as opposed to the regular rate of 20 percent.

 Furthermore, there are also various accelerator programmes in the country giving assistance to start-ups.
 For instance, the Vietnam Innovative Startup Accelerator (VIISA) invests US$6million in start-ups to help build global companies in Vietnam.

 The institutional support given to start-ups has led to the flourishing of many local fintech firms.
 As a result of this, investments from all over the world are pouring into Vietnamese fintech firms.
-Last year, Korea Investment Partners (KIP) and Mirae Asset Venture Investment reportedly invested US$10 million in Vietnamese mobile app developer Appota.
+Last year, it was reported that Vietnamese mobile app developer Appota secured an undisclosed sum from two prominent investment funds in South Korea – Korea Investment Partners (KIP) and Mirae Asset Venture Investment, bringing its total funding then to nearly US$10 million..
 The investment will be used to jumpstart the next stage in Appota’s foray into fintech.